ShinoNuma/Soccer-Odds-Variation/README.md

 ```shell
 $ php bot-stats.php ligue1
 ```
-**NOTE:** As I said, it work only if you already have some odds in you databse and the matches need to over.
+**NOTE:** As I said, it work only if you already have some odds in you databse and the matches need to be over.